 The office of the FSVU in Jiwaka must be supported adequately to carry out its work.
 The FSVU must discourage mediation on Domestic Violence and GBV cases as it does not lead to justice for survivors, and often interrupts the formal justice, The Police and the Judiciary must immediately take action to ensure that the law of the country prohibits gender-based violence by consistently enforcing them.

 Stop withdrawal of cases that are already being charged or perpetrators in custody.
 No Drop Policy for perpetrators reported to the police, the police strongly need to enforce the laws.
-Often, we see cases of perpetrators apprehended when charged but soon they are released when relatives storm up at the police station with excuses and even threatens the survivor to release the perpetrators.
+Often, we see cases of perpetrators apprehended when charged but soon they are released when relatives storm up at the police station with excuses and even threaten the survivor to release the perpetrators.

 Use of Laws